Check-Please/cx/README.md

 	5. UglifyJS (`sudo npm install uglify-js -g`)
 	6.	jQuery's node package (`npm install jquery`)
 	7.	jsdom node package (`npm install jsdom`)
-	8. Mocha (`sudo npm install mocha -g`)
+	8.	mocha (`npm install mocha`)
+	9.	istanbul (`npm install istanbul`)
-	9. SASS (install ruby, run `gem install sass`)
+	10. SASS (install ruby, run `gem install sass`)
-	10. Eclipse (if you need to work on or locally run the server)
+	11. Eclipse (if you need to work on or locally run the server)
-	11. The iPhone SDK (if you are going to work on the iPhone app)
+	12. The iPhone SDK (if you are going to work on the iPhone app)
-	12. The Andriod SDK (if you are going to work on the Andriod app)
+	13. The Andriod SDK (if you are going to work on the Andriod app)
-	13. Microsoft Visual Studio (if you are going to work on the plugin)
+	14. Microsoft Visual Studio (if you are going to work on the plugin)

 3. Clone this project to your machine